MeIorito/MARCPRIV/README.md

   ## Expected commitment time

   In our experience, the marc takes 5 hours to build.
-Of cource your skill level has a huge impact on this, but with the documentation everyone can do it.
+Of cource your skill level has a huge impact on this, but with the documentation our guess is about 5 hours.

   ## Getting started